 General questions about BULATS computer-based tests

 It is at the discretion of the organisation delivering the test to decide whether or not to set the optional time limit in a computer-based BULATS test.
-Cambridge ESOL strongly recommends that the time limit is not set but instead to allow the algorithm to calculate each candidate's level in the time needed by the system.
+Cambridge English Language Assessment strongly recommends that the time limit is not set but instead to allow the algorithm to calculate each candidate's level in the time needed by the system.
 If a time limit is not set, the test will usually take approximately one hour.
 Candidates should always be encouraged to work their way steadily through the test and not spend too long on any one question.